danslocombe/music-visualizer/README.md

 func(arg, ...)
 ```

 Functions have the highest precedence.
 The **cond** function is quite special: it takes 3 arguments.
 It checks if the first argument is > 0: if it is, the second argument is returned.
 Else, the third argument is returned.
+Note also that unlike effects, argument names do NOT have to be specified.

 Something else you can do is **edit in real time**.
 Write a script and save it while running the visualiser and it will update automatically.
 Note this may not work with all text editors: it works with mousepad but not with vim!

 ## Current Feature List
-#### October 20, 2017
+#### October 21, 2017

 ### File Types
 MP3 & WAV

+### Backgrounds
+* fill{R, G, B}

 ### Effects & Arguments
 * circles{Size, Width, R[ed], G[reen], B[lue], Trans[parency], X, Y}